luisatomo/PHPSymfonyTest/README.md

 **(9) Assert tests from the list below**
 ----------------------------------------------------------------
-1. There is only 1 company with more than 200000 employees.
+9.1.
+There is only 1 company with more than 200000 employees.

-2. A ROLE_USER user can NOT create a User
+9.2.
+A ROLE_USER user can NOT create a User

-3. A Client can be created properly
+9.3.
+A Client can be created properly

-4. Assert that result from (3.3) contains `Amazon` and `Google` and not contains any other company from `E-Commerce` industry
+9.4.
+Assert that result from (3.3) contains `Amazon` and `Google` and not contains any other company from `E-Commerce` industry

+9.5 Add a Unit test so you can assert all email cases from task (7).
+All valid email cases must succeed on your delivered regex, as well as all the invalid ones must fail.

 DOCKER
 =====

 **(10) Improve docker implementation**
 ----------------------
-- Currently, in our `docker-compose.yml` commands are executed without checking is Postgres service available.
+- Currently, in our `docker-compose.yml` commands are executed without checking if Postgres service available.
 Using [wait-for-it](https://github.com/vishnubob/wait-for-it) bash script run commands only if the Postgres service is accessible.

 Third Party API integration